In this article

 Before we start now might be a good opportunity for you to refresh in your mind exactly what an organisation is.
 Organisations are the places at which your contacts work.
-They can be businesses or schools.
+They can be businesses or Education Organisations.
 You can read more about this here.

 Formatting Your Raw Data